 Don’t roll over

 Lay down the law by including a reasonable pet clause in the tenancy agreement or even creating a separate pet policy.
 This needs to be discussed with your tenant and should detail their responsibilities for damage caused by their pet.
 Within the pet clause, you can specify certain terms, for instance, preventative treatments for fleas or worms.
-And if the animal in question is a dog, make sure that your prospect is aware that it’s illegal for any dog to be dangerously out of control in a public area.

 By being open to people with pets not only will you increase the pool of prospective tenants but you may well find that pet owners that have struggled to find rented accommodation in the past are more likely to renew the tenancy year on year.